 How to Celebrate the Holidays in St. Louis and Saint Charles, Missouri

-St. Charles Christmas Traditions, in its 46th year, opened November 27 and runs Wednesdays through Sundays until December 24.
-While some pandemic modifications have been made, visitors can still expect Victorian carolers, shopping and dining along historic Main Street, storytelling and holiday lights.
+St. Charles Christmas Traditions, in its 47th year, opens November 26 and runs Wednesdays through Sundays until December 24.
+Visitors can still expect Victorian carolers, shopping and dining along historic Main Street, storytelling and holiday lights.

-U.S. Bank Wild Lights fills the St. Louis Zoo with a million lights on select nights from November 27 to January 2, 2021.
-Timed-entry tickets required.
-In addition to seeing animal-themed light displays, you can buy s'mores to roast at a fire pit, ride on the Conservation Carousel, visit the Penguin & Puffin Coast, and hear holiday carolers and other live entertainment on the weekends.
+U.S. Bank Wild Lights fills the St. Louis Zoo with a million lights on select nights from November 26 to December 30, 2021.
+(Closed on Christmas Eve and Christmas Day) In addition to seeing animal-themed light displays, you can buy s'mores to roast at a fire pit, ride on the Conservation Carousel, visit the Penguin & Puffin Coast, and hear holiday carolers and other live entertainment on the weekends.

-The new-in-2020 Holiday Fun at Grants' Farm offers a drive-through experience Thursdays through Sundays, November 27-December 31; reservations required.
-The route starts at Inspiration Hill (where you might see Clydesdales in the distance), then enters the Tiergarten decorated as a gingerbread village, goes by other animals that live at the farm, and passes twinkling snowflakes and trees in the Deer Park area.
+The 2021 Holiday Fun at Grants' Farm offers a drive-through experience Thursdays through Sundays, November 19-January 2.
+The route starts at Inspiration Hill (where you might see Clydesdales in the distance), then enters the Tiergarten decorated as the North Pole, goes by other animals that live at the farm, and through a light tunnel on the way to the Busch Family Estate, which will be aglow in gold.
 Tune in to holiday music on your radio.

 Come to Holiday in the Park at Six Flags St. Louis for story time on the North Pole Train, a visit with Santa, live performances, and holiday treats such as fried Oreos and cinnamon sugar Bavarian pretzels.
-Select days in November and December; tickets required.
+Select days in November and December.

 In O'Fallon, about 35 miles west of downtown St. Louis, Fort Zumwalt Park is merry and bright with more than a million lights during the annual Celebration of Lights.
 Visitors can drive or stroll through the park, or, on designated nights, take carriage, train and sleigh rides.
-Advance reservations required.
-Open most nights November 27–December 30.
+Advance tickets required.
+Open most nights November 26–December 30.